blakelymayhall/odin-weather-app/README.md

 # UI:
 - Refactor backgrounds to be cleaner, sleeker
 	- Use gifs?
 Better icons?
-- Change the check box in settings to a toggle switch
-- Change the combobox to toggle switch in settings for temp
-- Make so you get the proper hover on the close settings button
 - Show "loading" when waiting for API
-- Grey out the hours that have already passed

 # notes
 - can you pass subset of object so you dont have to send whole interface?